tristanengst/OneDDPTutorialToRuleThemAll/README.md

 ```

 ### Files
-To get a sense and reasonable understanding of DDP, look here---you can skip to the `get_args()` function (about line 200):
+To get a sense and reasonable understanding of DDP, look here—you can skip to the `get_args()` function (about line 200):
 - `TrainAndEval.py`

 And at `init_distributed_mode()` here: